-Loulé is a traditional Portuguese market town, and is one of the most popular day trips of the central Algarve region.
+Loulé is a traditional Portuguese market town, and one of the most popular day trip destinations of the central Algarve region.
 Visitors are drawn to Loule, as it boasts a characterful historic centre, a lively market and a genuine Portuguese atmosphere.

 The focal point of Loule is the Arabic inspired covered market, and inside are stalls selling local produce, fresh fish and regional handicrafts.
 Surround the market are busy shopping streets, tree-lined plazas and a warren of medieval alleys, lined with craftsmen’s workshops and traditional houses.
 Found within the compact historic centre is the ancient castle, the gothic Igreja Matriz and the Convento do Espírito Santo.

 Why Visit Loulé?

 Loule is a likeable town that offers fascinating tourist attractions, a traditional Portuguese market, and a delightful historic centre.
 Loule is one of the few destinations in the Algarve whose primary focus is not tourism; it is a town full of ordinary Portuguese going about their daily lives.

 If you are based in one of the larger resort towns (Albufeira, Vilamoura or Quarteira), Loule is the ideal destination for a day trip, and to experience authentic Portugal.
 There are sufficient attractions to fill a half day of sightseeing, and the town can be easily travelled to using public transport (details later on in the article)

 When to visit Loule?

 Our advice is to visit Loule on a Saturday morning, when both the gypsy and farmers markets are held.
 Loule should be avoided on Sundays when the covered market is closed.
 On Mondays, most museums and government managed tourist attractions are closed for the day.
 If you wish a peaceful visit to Loule consider Tuesday to Friday, as on Saturdays the town will be hectic with the market and coach loads of tourists.